DaffaAlif/ML_Recommendation_Griffind/README.md

 this model retrieves the user id's then the model will process it and output the recommended griya based on the user's rating and other users ratings on the griya in the dataset. the output will be 3 recommended griya and the corresponding user id's

 ## Deployment
-We use Flask as our deployment option. the API retrieves data in JSON format and output the recommendation in JSON format.
+We use Flask as our deployment option to deploy the models as an API. the API retrieves data in JSON format and output the recommendation in JSON format.
+This API is located in the API folder of this repo